cardiffnlp/tweetnlp/README.md

 ### Language Modeling
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/104MtF9MXkDFimlJLr4SFBX0HjidLTfvp#scrollTo=COOoZHVAFCIG&line=1&uniqifier=1)

 The masked language model predicts the masked token in the given sentence.
-This is instantiated by `tweetnlp.load('language_model')`, and runs the prediction by giving a text or a list of texts as argument to the `mask_prediction` function.
+This is instantiated by `tweetnlp.load_model('language_model')`, and runs the prediction by giving a text or a list of texts as argument to the `mask_prediction` function.
 Please make sure that each text has a `<mask>` token, since that is eventually the following by the objective of the model to predict.

 ```python
 import tweetnlp